-7.4.20 Data and Error Logging to Flash Memory
+7.4.18 Data and Error Logging to Flash Memory

-The UCD90120A can log faults and the number of device resets to flash memory.
+The UCD90160A can log up to 18 faults and the number of device resets to flash memory.
 Peak voltage measurements are also stored for each rail.
 To reduce stress on the flash memory, a 30-second timer is started if a measured value exceeds the previously logged value.
 Only the highest value from the 30-second interval is written from RAM to flash.
+Data and Error logging to flash memory can be disabled by user so that the data and error are only stored in the SRAM.

-Multiple faults can be stored in flash memory and can be accessed over PMBus to help debug power-supply bugs or failures.
+Multiple faults can be stored in flash memory and can be accessed over PMBus to help debug power supply bugs or failures.
 Each logged fault includes: